 “If you don’t do the DTaP (diptheria, tetanus and acellullar pertussis vaccine), what do you do if your child steps on a rusty nail?
 Do you choose to wait until that happens and go get a tetanus shot at that time instead of doing it as prevention?”

-~ Comment from Lisa K. on this post
+~ Comment from Lisa K. on a previous post

 Great question, Lisa!
 Let’s jump right in, shall we?